jlilleberg/Malaria-Cell-Images-Classification/README.md

 ## Summary Results

-A batch of cell images can be seen below where each batch consists of 32 images.
+A batch of 32 cell images can be seen below.
 The images display red blood cells that are both infected and not infected.

 <img src="https://imgur.com/takpjDc.jpg" width="100%"/>

-The training and validation curves of some plots are shown below.
+The training and validation curves of selected plots are shown below.

 <img src="https://imgur.com/bH4dUHm.jpg" width="100%"/>

-Lastly, when evaluated on the test set, our model seems to perform well.
+When evaluated on the test set, the model seems to perform well.

 <p align="center">
   <img src="https://imgur.com/asczJHF.jpg" width="30%"/>